Molkobain/itop-datacenter-view/README.md

 #### Power capacity
 Keep an eye on your racks power consumption:
 * Fill devices expected consumption
-* Get max. expected consumption on each rack & enclosure
+* Max. expected consumption on each rack & enclosure is automatically computed
 * Compare it with contracted power and actual power reading

 ![Pro features - Rack power](docs/mdv-profeatures-rackpower-01.png)